AlisAquilae/Academia/content/Notes/Literature Notes/Hydrogeology/Reader Lecture Notes Hydrogeology (2024).md

 ---

 >[!Note]
 >This reader, officially titled "1.
 Hydrogeology", consists of multiple parts.
 The first part contains the relevant chapters of the book [[Hiscock & Bense (2021)-Hydrogeology-Principles and Practice|Hydrogeology-Principles and Practice]] for this course.
 The second part consists of information regarding hydrogeological systems.
 The third part contains relevant information for the practicals.
 I decided to split this reader into 3 given this division.
 The first part is contained in separate notes on the book's page (link above).
-The information regarding the practicals is given on the [[Hydrogeology Practicals|Practicals]] page.
 This note contains only the second part, namely the hydrogeological systems

 # 1. Lowlands
 ## 1.1 Accumulation and Coastal Areas